-I was a big fan of Azul when Michelle Bernstein was at the helm of the open-air kitchen located inside the sexy restaurant.
+I was a big fan of Azul when Michelle Bernstein was at the helm of the open-air kitchen.
 I never made it back after she left despite hearing good things about her predecessor Clay Conley's kitchen.
-When I heard Joel Huff was hired to replace Mr. Conley I quickly did some chef
+When I heard Joel Huff was hired to replace Mr. Conley I quickly did some research to see what we were in store for.
+Excited by my discoveries would be an understatement.
+Mr. Huff has worked with outstanding chefs and in some famous spots around the world as has the team he assembled.

 Chef Huff has assembled a talented supporting cast, including assistant chef de cuisine, Jacob Anaya, who was his sous at Silks.
 Subsequent to that he was in the kitchen at the Ritz Carlton, San Francisco and was most recently chef de cuisine at Pahu i’a at the Four Seasons Resort Hualalai on the Big Island.